pramaniks/ecs-fargate-dotnetcore-cdk/README.md

-* Now deploy ECSService stack again with service desired Count as "1" or whatever task instances you need for the newly created service(s) \
+* Now deploy ECSService stack again with task desired Count as "1" or whatever task instances you need for the newly created service(s) \
 var CfnServiceProps = new CfnServiceProps\
             {\
                 Cluster = _Request.ECSClusterName,\